 Sentinel Pass via Larch Valley

 Sentinel Pass is the quintessential Canadian Rockies hike.
 It’s relatively challenging, hugely popular, and offers a fantastic view of the Ten Peaks.
-The hike follows a similar route as the Eiffel Lakes hike but departs at the fork and up into the Larch Valley.
+The hike follows a route similar to the Eiffel Lakes hike but departs at the fork and up into the Larch Valley.

 The pass is the most well-known and attracts hundreds of photographers and hikers during the larch season in late September.
 During this period, the valley trees turn to a bright golden color, and the mountains are topped with the first signs of the new season’s snow.
 It’s a soul-stirring scene that can easily be considered one of the best day hikes in the world.